 Name and save your flow

-Provide a name for your flow, and then select Create flow to save the work we've done so far.
+Provide a name for your flow, and then select Save to save the work we've done so far.

-Select Update flow from the top of the screen periodically to save the changes to your flow.
+Select the Save icon periodically to save the changes to your flow.

 Add an approval action for immediate manager

-Select the Approvals - Start an approval action.
+Select the Start and wait for an approval action.

 Configure the Start an approval card to suit your needs.